 - Coffee and breakfasts $30 USD

-- Fish and chips for lunch the last day $19 USD
+- Fish-n-chips for lunch at on the last day $25 USD

 - Total $187 USD

-How Much Money I Spent in Iceland on Activities
+How Much I Spent on Activities in Iceland

 When I made the decision to rent a car, I also decided I wouldn’t do any paid tours.
 What’s the point in renting a car if you are going to pay someone else to carry you around, right?
 I already had an idea of what I wanted to see and do and I figured I could work it out, hit the highlights and save tours for the next time.

 Briefly, here’s what I did: drove the entire Golden Circle, with multiple stops.
 I also drove the southern portion of Highway 1 or the “Ring Road” to Jokulsarlon or the Glacier Lagoon and Diamond Beach.
 That’s about five hours one way from Reykjavik.
 I spent two half days exploring the Reykjanes Peninsula and I wandered around Reykjavik.
-Everything I did was free.
-The only time I paid for parking was in Reykjavik.
+Everything I did was free and the only time I paid for parking was in Reykjavik.

 One thing I didn’t have a chance to do – that I really had planned on doing – was hot springs.
 I went to the Blue Lagoon on the first day but it was super crowded.
 Then I thought I would try some other hot springs or come back to the Blue Lagoon but it just never worked out.
 Next time.